 No picture yet.

-Comments: This is a Premium Pet Fish, and we never see Premium Rainbowfish like these in any of the live fish stores or online fish stores that we visit.
+Comments: This is a Premium Pet Fish, and we never see Premium Goldfish like these in any of the live fish stores or in the online stores that we visit.

 Premium Pet Fish are more energetic, hardier, and have brighter colors with a beautiful metallic sheen.

-Click here to learn more about our Premium Pet Fish.
+Click here to learn more about Premium Pet Fish.

-Origin: Their ancestors originally lived in the Mamberamo and Wapoga River systems in northern New Guinea, Indonesia, but now Rainbowfish are now found living in aquariums throughout most of the world.
+Origin: Goldfish are one of the most colorful and most popular aquarium fish.
+Their ancestors originally lived in East Asia, but Goldfish are now found living in aquariums throughout most of the world.

-Maximum Size: In aquariums, male Rainbowfish can grow to be about 3.25" long, including their tails.
-Females are usually smaller and plumper when mature.
+Maximum Size: In aquariums, Goldfish can grow to be about 8" long, including their tails.

-Behaviors: Most Rainbowfish are active swimmers and are rarely aggressive, but males do quarrel with each other.
+Behaviors: Most Goldfish are active swimmers and are rarely too aggressive.

-Compatibility: Some recommended tank mates include, other varieties of Rainbowfish, Clown Loaches, Danios, Barbs, Gouramis, and many other medium size aquarium fish.
+Compatibility: Some recommended tank mates include, other varieties of Goldfish.

 Click here to read more about compatible groups of pet fish.